mdolab/adflow/doc/solvers.rst

 ADflow is capable of switching between solver algorithms during a solution procedure.
 This process is controlled with the *relative convergence* metric, which is the ratio of current residual norm and the initial residual norm.
-A 2 orders of magnitude relative convergence in this sense refers to converging the simulations such that the L2 norm of the current residual vector is one hundredth of the initial norm.
+A 2 orders of magnitude relative convergence in this sense refers to converging the simulations such that the L2 norm of the current residual vector is two orders of magnitude lower the initial norm.
 Technically, all three solver algorithms can be used in a single simulation, however, users will typically use either the multigrid or approximate Newton--Krylov (ANK) for the startup, combined with the Newton--Krylov (NK) for the final stages of convergence.

 If all three solvers are used, ADflow uses the multigrid method until the relative convergence reaches ``'ankswitchtol'``.